EQIX Investors Have Opportunity to Lead Equinix, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 28, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Equinix, Inc. ("Equinix" or the "Company") (NASDAQ: EQIX).
+LOS ANGELES, May 30, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Equinix, Inc. ("Equinix" or the "Company") (NASDAQ: EQIX).

 Class Period: May 3, 2019 – March 24, 2024